 GDP Annual Growth Rate in Indonesia averaged 5.24 percent from 2000 until 2020, reaching an all time high of 7.16 percent in the fourth quarter of 2004 and a record low of 1.56 percent in the fourth quarter of 2001.
 This page provides - Indonesia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Indonesia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Statistics Indonesia

-GDP Annual Growth Rate in Indonesia is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Indonesia to stand at 5.10 in 12 months time.
-In the long-term, the Indonesia GDP Annual Growth Rate is projected to trend around 5.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Indonesia is expected to be -3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Indonesia to stand at 5.20 in 12 months time.
+In the long-term, the Indonesia GDP Annual Growth Rate is projected to trend around 5.20 percent in 2021 and 5.30 percent in 2022, according to our econometric models.